fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 Version using the FRT library and FreeRTOS instead of TaskManagerIO.

 Receiving is failing to work unless the receipt is done in the loop().

+I swapped priority so that SwitchTask is 2 and ReceiveTask is 1.
+This works for three or four cycles and then goes wrong.